asif-jalil/cloudhr-server/readme.md

 # Cloud HR API
-This is node js api for blog where user can register and login.
-And simple post management system.
+This is a HR management system.
+An HR can create employee, see all employee and search employee

 The entire application is contained within the `src/app.js` file.
 You will find all configuration in `src/config/` folder